CIED Director and Co-Directors

 Dr Debbie Hopkins

-Dr Debbie Hopkins is a Research Fellow in Low Carbon Mobility and Energy Demand at the Transport Studies Unit and the School of Geography and the Environment, and a Junior Research Fellow in Geography at Mansfield College, University of Oxford.
+Dr Debbie Hopkins is a departmental research lecturer at the Transport Studies Unit and the School of Geography and the Environment, and a Junior Research Fellow in Geography at Mansfield College, University of Oxford.
 Debbie has a master’s degree (with distinction) from King’s College London, and a PhD from the University of Otago.
 Debbie joined the TSU in 2016 as a research fellow, and previously worked as a research fellow on the Energy Cultures II research programme at the Centre for Sustainability (New Zealand).
 She also completed postdoctoral training at the Centre for Sustainability and the Otago Climate Change Network (OCCNet), University of Otago.
 Debbie is a human geographer, with research expertise in socio-spatial interpretations and experiences of environmental issues.
-Her research is broadly concerned with the social dimensions of climate change, the social practice of mobilities, and low-carbon mobility transitions.
-Her empirical research includes investigations of urban freight, adolescent mobility trends, virtual mobilities, collaborative consumption, and academic mobilities.
+Her research is broadly concerned with the social dimensions of climate change, the social practice of mobilities, and low-carbon transitions.
+Debbie has published widely on these topics, and in 2016, co-edited a book on Low Carbon Mobility Transitions.

 Dr Kirsten Jenkins

 Dr Kirsten Jenkins is a Research Fellow at the Centre on Innovation and Energy Demand.
 Kirsten is joining SPRU in December 2016 and will work on a wide range of research projects focusing on energy justice and energy transitions.
 Kirsten completed a ESRC-funded PhD entitled “Discourses of Energy Justice: The Case of Nuclear Energy” at the University of St Andrews in 2016.
 She holds two previous degrees with specialisms in energy and society, an MRes in Sustainable Development and a BSc in Sustainable Development, both from the University of St Andrews also.
 Alongside her role at CIED Kirsten serves as the Early Career Representative for the Energy Geographies Research Group of the Royal Geographical Society with IBG.

 Dr Victoria Johnson